Jessime/Jessime.github.io/_posts/2019-12-09-phd_program.md

 ### Peter

 I was co-mentored.
-Peter Mucha was an applied mathematics professor who liked to tell stories using networks.
+Peter Mucha was an applied mathematics professor who liked telling stories using networks.
 It's how he made his living.

-Peter and Mauro chatting.
+While Peter made a number of superb technical contributions to my work over the years, it was listening to him and Mauro chat that was my favorite part of our dynamic.

+I've talked to graduate students who had problems with their PIs because sometime the PIs would text them too much about non-work related topics.
+Mauro, if anything, had the opposite issue.
+He made sure to keep his relationship with his students as professional as humanly possible.
+Peter was a gregarious guy and any meeting the three of us had together involved a decent bit of chatting.
+It wouldn't be an exaggeration to say that 80% of the personal things Mauro and I knew about each other were mediated by the 0.1% of my time in grad school spent in Peter's office.
+And yes, Peter did catch onto this dynamic and jokingly call it out once.

+One take away here is how wildly different PIs are.
+This isn't an insightful comment.
+Humans are wildly different along many different axes.
+Anyone who's starting graduate school should strongly consider weighting their potential PI's personality as their most important factor for joining a lab.

+I don't know of any factor more correlated with a student's success in graduate school than a good working relationship with their PI.

 ## 4th year, Spring Semester (2018)